 Some people will say to wait before trying to make money on your blog.
 But, I think you shouldn’t waste any time.

-After all, the internet is so changeable and if one of your blog posts go viral – you could have missed out on some income!
+After all, the internet is so changeable and if one of your blog posts goes viral – you could have missed out on some income!

 What’s an affiliate programme?

-An affiliate, in it’s basic term, means you’re affiliated with a company i.e. Booking.com and you advertise them on your website through their affiliate programme/network.
+An affiliate, in its most basic term, means you’re affiliated with a company i.e. Booking.com and you advertise them on your website through their affiliate programme/network.

-Remember to always tell your readers when there is affiliate links in your articles.
+Remember to always tell your readers when there are affiliate links in your articles.
 Honesty is the best policy.

 Affiliate programmes to join:

-- Google Adsense – This is great programme to join, but don’t expect a fortune.
+- Google Adsense – This is a great programme to join, but don’t expect a fortune.
 It has a £60 payout cap and you could be waiting a long time to get your first check.
 When I first started I got around £0.10 a month haha!
 But if you keep running with it, you could gain a nice little bounty off it.
-When you get to 25k sessions a month, upgrade to Mediavine to make more income.
+When you get to 25k sessions a month, you should upgrade to Mediavine to make more income.
 I’m with them now and it’s a real game-changer!

 - Amazon Affiliates – As the leading online marketplace, Amazon has one of the best affiliate programmes out there and can make you some pocket money.
 Writing packing lists or what luggage you use and linking it back to an Amazon product can mean some commission.
 To make this more successful, remember to use your SEO skills to attract readers with keywords.
 Payout is £50 min.